French holidays and National holidays in France

 * St Stephens Day

-But, there is also Boxing day, which is also known as St Stephens Day and although this is not an official National French holiday, it is still widely celebrated in France and Europe and therefore many businesses will still close on this day.
-Yet incredibly, this particular day has different meanings depending upon the country and for some it is still remembered as the day that gifts were given to servants for their work throughout the year or where people would go door to door asking for donations, and yet today it more related to visiting friends or holding a party.
+But, there is also Boxing day, which is also known as St Stephens Day and although this is not an official National French holiday, it is still widely celebrated in France and Europe and therefore many businesses will still close on this day, plus this is a local holiday within the Alsace area that is now part of the Grand Est region.
+Yet incredibly, this particular day has different meanings depending upon the country and for some it is still remembered as the day that gifts were given to servants for their work throughout the year or where people would go door to door asking for donations, although today it more related to visiting friends or holding a party.

 26th December 2020